Rundiz/bootstrap3/README.md

 Have a bug or a feature request?
 Please first read the [issue guidelines](https://github.com/rundiz/bootstrap3/blob/v3-dev/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/rundiz/bootstrap3/issues/new).

 Do not accept feature requests.
-This repository is for make Bootstrap 3 using modern functions, syntax to use with moder web browsers but keep original features of Bootstrap 3.
+This repository is for makeing Bootstrap 3 using modern functions, and syntax to use with modern web browsers but keep the original features of Bootstrap 3.
 No new feature requests.

 ## Documentation